‘The East of the ancient navigators’

 ‡ A light afternoon meal often of delicately curried dishes originating in British India.

-The ‘Bright Young Things’ of Singapore had begun to patronize Raffles in the 1920s and tea dances had become de rigueur.
+The ‘Bright Young People’ of Singapore had begun to patronize Raffles in the 1920s and tea dances had become de rigueur.
 An orchestra played every night.
 The atmosphere of the city tended to the morally casual.
 In the exaggerated class-conscious atmosphere of the Straits Settlement, white tie and tails together with long ball gowns were insisted upon even in the stifling humidity.
 Eddie and George with their vaudeville experience kept everyone entertained.
 They sweated through the night and failed to sleep in the afternoons.
 In competition with their classical repertoire, jazz was the predominant musical passion at Raffles.

 The entertainment provided by the Cahill-Brooke Concert Party was particularly welcome in an atmosphere of colonial ennui.
 The sheer enthusiasm that greeted these two talented musicians, the relief from boredom they offered, comes as no great surprise.
 The Singapore Times wrote: